There are three types of Juvenile Expungements:

 Juvenile Record Expungements

 Florida law allows for the expunging or sealing of certain juvenile records.
-Should you do this for your child and is it worth it?
+Each are dependent on the circumstances surrounding the juvenile charges and disposition.

 When You Should Consider Expunging Your Child’s Juvenile Record